This post may contain affiliate links. Please see my Disclosures Page for more information.

 There's the old adage "You can't fill from an empty cup".
 This idea is absolutely essential to you staying productive and organized as a mom.
 If I'm not getting enough sleep, sun or exercise, I am a mess.
 I can't focus or stay on task for the life of me.

 For me, the hour or two after the kids go to bed are key.
 I can tidyup quickly then sit on the couch with my feet up on the coffee table.
 During this time, I can work on my laptop, read a book or watch tv.
 I make sure during the day (weather permitting) we get outside and get some sun and exercise for at least an hour.
 You can really tell if the weather has been nasty for a couple of days because everyone is grumpy.

 Whatever it is, find a way to take care of yourself as well.
 Find a new show to watch, leave the kids with dad and go to Target, catch a movie, something, every now and then.

 In the end, we only have so many hours in a day to get everything done that we need to get done as moms.
 Staying organized and efficient can greatly increase your productivity level and give you more time to do things you love instead of being weighed down with all you haven't gotten done yet.

 What kind of things keep you focused and organized?
-Sign up below for my newsletter to get a free to-do list and meal planning printable!
+Sign up below to receive weekly newsletters and to get a free to-do list and meal planning printable!